A-Stecka/tol-calen-character-sheet-2021/README.md

 The character sheet mechanics are based on the system's rules from 2018–2019.
 -

-Role-playing games (RPGs) are a combination of story-driven computer games, board games, and improvisational theater.
+Role-playing games (RPGs) are a combination of story-driven computer games, board games and improvisational theater.
 The primary tools for players are the character sheet and dice.
-In the **Tol Calen** system, to which this project is related, the character sheet contains the following elements:
+In the **Tol Calen** system the character sheet contains the following elements:

 - **Character Concept**: the character’s name, origin, class (available classes: Sly, Scholar, Brave), and the name of the player controlling the character.
 - **6 Attributes**, each with a value between 0 and 5.
 A total of 15 points can be distributed among them.